Select Page

 CAVERNOMA

-What Is a Cavernoma?
+What’s a Cavernoma?

-The medical term “Cavernoma” refers to a cluster of abnormal blood vessels that looks like a raspberry, usually found in the brain or spinal cord (Lee et al., 2019).
+The medical term “Cavernoma” refers to a cluster of abnormal blood vessels that looks similar a raspberry, usually found in the brain or spinal cord (Lee et al., 2019).
 Cavernoma, also known as cavernous hemangiomas, cavernous angiomas, or cerebral cavernous malformation (CCM) which ranges from a few millimeters to several centimeters across.
 It’s brimming with blood that runs slowly via “cavernous” vessels.
 Although a cavernoma may grow larger, they do not spread to other regions of the body.
 It’s filled with blood that flows slowly through “cavernous” vessels.
 Small volumes of blood ooze (inwards) within the cavernoma or (outwards) into surrounding tissue when the cells lining the blood vessels ooze.
 Cavernoma can potentially affect other parts of the body, including the spine.

 A cavernoma can develop for a variety of reasons.
 Among them, genetics acts as a major cause (less than 30%) of cavernoma, which requires genetic testing for accurate diagnosis.
 Parents with the genetic type of cavernoma possess 1 in 2 chances of passing this disease to their offspring (Shervin, Modabbernia, Sepideh, & Fred, 2005).
 Other causes of cavernoma include past radiation exposure, such as brain radiotherapy received as a child.
 In the USA, approximately one in 200 people develop cavernoma.
 Many people develop cavernoma at birth, while others emerge later in adulthood, frequently in conjunction with other endovascular anomalies such a venous malformation.
 The majority of people have never had a cavernoma in their family.
 CCM affects one in every 100 people in the United States, approximately 3.5 million people.

-What Are the Common Signs and Symptoms of Cavernoma?
+What’s the Common Signs and Symptoms of Cavernoma?

 Depending on the location of cavernoma, the type, severity, combination, and duration of symptoms may differ.
 Single or many cavernoma at the surface of the ‘hemispheres’ or ‘lobes’ in the brain causes epileptic seizures.
 Cavernomas may not cause any symptoms at first, but roughly 1 in every 3 persons with cavernous angiomas may develop symptoms at some point in their lives, usually between the ages of 20 and 40 (Cisneros, Rehmani, & Garcia de de Jesus, 2019).
-Common symptoms of cavernoma may include headache, seizures, neurological problems like loss of vision, balance problems, dizziness, tremors, memory and attention problems, incoordination, weakness of limb, spinal cord injury, brain hemorrhage which may produce stroke-like symptoms, etc. Other symptoms of ruptured cavernoma may include a sudden, intense headache, nausea, and vomiting, weakness, numbness, tiredness, sensitivity to light, fainting, or loss of consciousness.
+Common symptoms of cavernoma may include headache, seizures, neurological problems such as loss of vision, balance problems, dizziness, tremors, memory and attention problems, incoordination, weakness of limb, spinal cord injury, brain hemorrhage which may produce stroke-like symptoms, etc. Other symptoms of ruptured cavernoma may include a sudden, intense headache, nausea, and vomiting, weakness, numbness, tiredness, sensitivity to light, fainting, or loss of consciousness.
 Although, many cavernoma cases can remain unnoticed due to lack of symptoms.
 Sometimes severe brain damage causes death among patients in rare cases.

 How Do Spinal Specialists Diagnose Cavernoma?